casper-network/docs/source/docs/casper/design/network-protocol.md

 On start-up, a node SHOULD attempt to connect to all known nodes.
 A node SHOULD never forget a known node address.

-Every node MUST periodically gossip its own node address.
+Every node MUST periodically gossip its own node address to the network (see gossiping below).

 A node _learns_ new node addresses through receiving a gossiped node address, or being told of an address through the handshake.